Cycling is an expensive hobby.

 Maintenance isn’t just about saving money but also about preventing mechanicals.
 I don’t know how many rides I have missed out on over my 30 years of cycling because something broke and I didn’t see the signs.

 Those are some very practical ways for every cyclist to save money.
-As long as you’re not obsessed by saving a few grams or wearing the newest jerseys you could save a serious amount of cash without losing out to quality or quantity!
+As long as you’re not obsessed with saving a few grams or wearing the newest jerseys you could save a serious amount of cash without losing out on quality or quantity!